-Be sure to check out our Application Strategy articles to learn in-depth research and application tips when it comes time to apply in Oregon.
+Be sure to check out our Application Strategy articles to learn in-depth research and application tips when it comes time to apply in Washington.

 Like a few other western states, Washington uses a weighted point system where points are squared.
 While this doesn't guarantee the highest points will receive a tag, it does give them a serious advantage.
 Bonus points are accumulated automatically if unsuccessful in the draw and hunters who do successfully draw a special permit will have their point level for that respective species reset to zero.
 When applying for deer, elk or bear, applicants must front the tag fees while tag fees are not charged for moose, bighorn sheep, or mountain goat unless the applicant is successful.
 Washington does not offer refunds for any hunting license purchases.